baysonfox/hentaiathome/README.md

 END
 chmod 0700 /root/hah-cert-handler.sh

-# Make sure your /root/hah-pass file exists with the
+# Make sure your /root/hah-pass file exists and read is restricted
 chmod 0600 /root/hah-pass

 # run the script now since the crontab entry we will eventually add will not start it until next reboot